Lacraaaa/The-Stoat-Stash/README.md

 # Contributing
 Feel free to contribute.
 Currently help simplifying the input utilities or adding docs would be greatly appreciated.
-Almost all PR's with net positive contributions will be accepted, exceptions to of course PR's containing obfucated code etc.
+Almost all PR's with net positive contributions will be accepted, exceptions to of course PR's containing obfuscated code etc.

 # License
 MIT License - feel free to use in any project commercial or otherwise